torpago/mqt-client/docs/FinancialRequestModel.md

 ### NewFinancialRequestModel

-`func NewFinancialRequestModel(amount float32, cardAcceptor CardAcceptorModel, cardToken string, mid string, ) *FinancialRequestModel`
+`func NewFinancialRequestModel(amount decimal.Decimal, cardAcceptor CardAcceptorModel, cardToken string, mid string, ) *FinancialRequestModel`

 NewFinancialRequestModel instantiates a new FinancialRequestModel object This constructor will assign default values to properties that have it defined,